-Logic gates are manufactured as ICs, each of which typically contains four two-input gates (p.
-124).
+Logic gates are manufactured as ICs, each of which typically contains four two-input gates.
 NOT gates are six to a package.
 To be most economical of cost, as many as possible of the gates in an IC should be used.

-Look at the priority encoder circuit on p.
-152. This has a NOT gate, an AND gate, and two OR gates.
+Look at the priority encoder circuit in Figure 40.5.
+This has a NOT gate, an AND gate, and two OR gates.
 As there are three different kinds of gate we have to have three ICs. to build the circuit.
 Using one NOT gate leaves five gates unused (but needing current).
 Using only one AND gate leaves three unused.
 Using two OR gates leaves two unused.
 The total is 9 unused gates out of 14, which is costly, and wastes power and board space.

-In the upper diagram on the right the four gates of the decoder are each replaced with their NAND equivalents.
+In the upper diagram of Figure 40.8 the four gates of the decoder are each replaced with their NAND equivalents.
 The circuit has the same action as before but now needs eight gates.